-Most asbestos materials will have a swirl or dimpled pattern on the surface, whereas newer materials that don’t contain asbestos will have a smoother surface texture.
+Most asbestos materials will have a swirl or dimpled pattern on the surface.
+Newer materials that don’t contain asbestos will have a smoother surface texture.

-You can’t rely on this visual method alone, but a patterned surface should be treated with caution.
+You can’t rely on this visual method alone; you should treat a patterned surface with caution.

-As asbestos was used extensively in roofing and cement products, it’s a good idea to check these materials.
+In the construction industry asbestos was used extensively in roofing and cement products.
+It’s a good idea to check these materials.

-Cement board is a very common thin in appearance asbestos material, and was used as corrugated roofing, siding and soffit material.
+Cement board is a very common asbestos material and was used as corrugated roofing, siding and soffit material.

-Again, it is very common to find asbestos in flooring, walls and ceilings as these materials were very often made with asbestos because of it’s excellent fireproofing and insulation properties.
+Again, it is very common to find asbestos in flooring, walls and ceilings contain asbestos because of it’s excellent fireproofing and insulation properties.

-Asbestos was also used in ceiling tiles, which looks off white or grey in colour.
+They also used asbestos in ceiling tiles, which looks off white or grey in colour.

-Asbestos wasn’t just used in common building materials.
+They didn’t just use asbestos in common building materials.

-It was also used in a number of other products that can be found around the home or in a building.
+They used it in several other products that can be found around the home or in a building.

 To help you recognise asbestos, here are some examples of some common products that may contain asbestos:-

-Asbestos is not susceptible to water like a lot of other building materials are.
+Asbestos is not susceptible to water as a lot of other building materials are.